hnjm/sharp-chat/Protocol-draft.md

 </table>

 ### Packet `12`: Typing
-Informs that another user is typing.
+Informs the client that one or more users are typing.

 ### Packet `13`: Flood protection warning
-Informs the user that they might be kicked soon for flood protection.
+Informs the client that they might be kicked soon for flood protection.
 This packet has no arguments.

 ## Timestamps